D-dimensional self-gravitating lattice gas in general relativity: Friedmann Equations

-and their numerical solutions are shown in Fig.~(\ref{fig:fig9}) and Fig.~(\ref{fig:fig10}).
-Profiles for mass density and scale factor are similar to the $D=2$, but quantitatively is different.
-The scale factor varies with time as $\bar{a}\sim \bar{t}^{1/2}$ for $\bar{T}=0.33$ and as $\bar{a}\sim \bar{t}^{2/3}$ for $\bar{T}=1$.
-This confirms the results predicted by the polytropic equation of state.
+and their numerical solutions are shown in Fig.~(\ref{fig:fig8}) and Fig.~(\ref{fig:fig9}).
+The two figures show that profiles for mass density and scale factor are similar to the case of $D=2$, but quantitatively they are different.
+Fig.~(\ref{fig:fig10}) shows that the scale factor varies with time as $\bar{a}\sim \bar{t}^{1/2}$ for $\bar{T}=0.33$ and as $\bar{a}\sim \bar{t}^{2/3}$ for $\bar{T}=1$.
+This confirms the results predicted by the polytropic EOS.